|

 "Friend" has come to mean, "Someone who gives us money."

-the ones who know us and love us, who are there to dance when times are good,
+are the ones who know us and love us, who are there to dance when times are

-and who are there with a shoulder to lean on and cry on when times are
+good, and who are there with a shoulder to lean on when times are

 bad.